nilaybose/medium/cline-comparison-article.md

 ## **Conclusion: The Multi-Tool Future**

-The most successful developers won't choose between Cline, Copilot, and Full-Context AI—they'll master all three and use them strategically:
+The most successful developers won't choose between Cline and Copilot—they'll master both and use them strategically:

 - **Cline** for autonomous problem-solving and complex debugging
 - **GitHub Copilot** for daily productivity and code completion
-- **Full-Context AI** for architecture and comprehensive understanding

 The key is developing intuition about when each tool provides maximum value while maintaining cost discipline.
 Start with clear boundaries, monitor your usage patterns, and gradually expand as you understand the cost-benefit dynamics.